AlvaLind/pairs-memory-game/README.md

 <div>Pairs memory game is made to help you practice and increase your attention span, concentration, and critical thinking in a fun way.
 Memory games are proven to help to develop long-term memory and visual recognition for kids.
 You can play this game alone or with family or friends and see who can get all the pairs in the least amount of moves!</div>
 <br>
-<div>The game can be access through this <a href="https://https://alvalind.github.io/project-2-memory-game/" target="_blank">LINK</a></div>
+<div>The game can be accessed through this <a href="https://https://alvalind.github.io/project-2-memory-game/" target="_blank">LINK</a></div>
 <br>
 <img src="documents/responsive.png" alt="showcasing the game on different screens">

  <h2> Features </h2>
 <ul>Heading and Instructions
   <ul><li>The heading presents the name of the game in a clear font and color that matches the game.</li>
-    <li>The instructions are short and clear and placed in the top center of the game area, right under the heading.</li>
+    <li>The instructions are short, clear, and placed in the top center of the game area, right under the heading.</li>
     <img src="documents/heading-instructions.png" alt="a picture of the heading and instructions">
   </ul>
   </ul>
 <ul>The Tallies
-  <ul> <li>The tallies keep track of the number of moves each player has done and the number of pairs.
-This is so the user can challenge themself to get all the pairs in as few moves as possible</li>
+  <ul> <li>The tallies keep track of the number of moves each player has made and their total number of pairs.
+This is so the user can challenge themselves to get all the pairs in as few moves as possible</li>
   <img src="documents/tallies.png" alt="picture of the feature tallies"></ul>
 </ul>
 <ul> The restart button
   <ul><li>The restart button is hidden during the game.
-Once you find all 8 pairs in the game and the pop-up message "Congratulations you found all pairs" has been shown the button pops up over the game so the user can play again.
-When clicking the restart button the game resets and shuffles the cards around.</li>
+Once you find all 8 pairs in the game and the pop-up message "Congratulations you found all pairs" has been shown the button appears in the center of the game board to prompt the user to play again.
+When clicking the restart button the user pairs and scores tallies are set back to zero, the game board is reset and the cards are shuffled and placed in a new random order on the game board.</li>
 <img src="documents/restart-button.png" alt="a picture of the restart button"></ul>
 </ul>
 <ul>Favicon